A woman who stole goods including antique clock and attacked a shop worker has been jailed

-Portsmouth woman jailed who stole good worth almost £3,000 New Forest shoplifting spree and assualt
+Portsmouth woman jailed after stealing goods worth almost £3,000 in New Forest shoplifting spree and assault

-Portsmouth Crown Court has sentenced a woman who stole multiple luxury goods and assaulted a shop worker in the New Forest.
+A woman from Portsmouth who went on a luxury goods shoplifting spree and assaulted a shop worker has been jailed.

-Emma Nicholas, of London Road in Portsmouth was sentenced to eight months in jail after being charged with seven counts of theft, one count of fraud and one count of assault causing actual bodily harm.
+The 36-year old, of London Road was sentenced to eight months in jail after being charged with seven counts of theft, one count of fraud and one count of assault causing actual bodily harm.

-According to Hampshire and Isle of Wight Constabulary, the 36-year-old stole antuique and designer items from a number of shops in Lymington High Street and Quay Hill.
+According to Hampshire and Isle of Wight Constabulary, the 36-year-old stole antique and designer items from a number of shops in Lymington High Street and Quay Hill.

-Nicholas commited the crimes – which included attacking a woman in her 40s – in the Lymington area in January and February and stood before Portsmouth Crown Court on Friday, April 21.
+Nicholas committed the crimes – which included attacking a woman in her 40s – in the Lymington area in January and February and stood before Portsmouth Crown Court on Friday, April 21.

 The court heard how Nicholas entered a number of stores between 25 January and 22 February.
 During this time, she stole an antique clock worth £1,200 from Dials Antique Clocks, a hair appliance worth £200 from Jack and The Wolfe, a wallet from Costa Coffee, and handbags worth £1,260 from Stanwells Ltd. She also assaulted a shop worker in her 40s while shoplifting on another occasion.